Fastest M.2 NVMe SSDs, June 2019 (Ranking)

 With these results in mind, it is probably safe to assume that a comparison of individual high-end M.2 PCIe SSDs will result in small differences as far as gaming is concerned.
 The usual price/performance calculation will serve you well.
 Of course, all seconds saved add up to minutes and hours in the long run, so a fast NVMe is still a key component in a high-end PC.
-But in most cases you can not expect the sort of radical performance gains that you see when coming from a traditional hard drive.
+But in most cases, you can not expect the sort of radical performance gains that you see when coming from a traditional hard drive.

-For the listed drives to work in you computer, it must have the proper slot and support for PCIe/NVMe.
+For the listed drives to work in your computer, it must have the proper slot and support for PCIe/NVMe.
 But there may be exceptions: Even without an M.2 slot on your (desktop) motherboard, you may still be able to use one in a full-size PCIe x4 slot via an adapter.
 But if you want to run your OS from the drive, your motherboard still must support booting from PCIe, which is not a guarantee with older motherboards.

 Most recent, high-end ATX-size motherboards include at least one M.2 slot and will most likely be able to run a modern SSD at the full supported speed.
-With an older or entry-level board you might not be so lucky.
-In any event it’s always best to check the manual before buying a new drive.
+With an older or entry-level board, you might not be so lucky.
+In any event, it’s always best to check the manual before buying a new drive.